 HQ: Rochester, NY

-Wegmans, a New York-based supermarket chain, ranks third on our list.
+Wegmans, a New York-based supermarket chain, ranks third on our list of top retail companies to work for.
 A common thread among reviews is the management’s respect and support for the employees, as well as the bountiful advancement and learning opportunities.

 “I learned the importance of teamwork, management skills, problem solving, interpersonal skills and time management,” says one employee.